 You identify each other and also share love and nourishment in this way.
 Scent evokes immediate and detectible changes in the hormone levels of mother and child when they smell each other – it’s even been measured with scientific instruments.

-When your baby eats or sleeps naked, cuddled against your chest, a strong foundation of safety, love, and stability are permanently imprinted in his neural pathways.
-Since your baby has fuzzy vision at birth, the olfactory imprint is much more important to his sense of security than vision.
+When your baby eats or sleeps naked, cuddled against your chest, a strong foundation of safety, love, and stability are permanently imprinted in their neural pathways.
+Since your baby has fuzzy vision at birth, the olfactory imprint is much more important to their sense of security than vision.

-Your preemie growing stronger every day in the NICU relies on your scent to tell him, “Mommy’s with you.”
+Your preemie—growing stronger every day in the NICU—relies on your scent to tell them, “Mommy’s with you.”

-But when people wear perfumes and other heavy scents around your new baby, it can hamper your ability to bond with each other.
+But when people wear perfumes and other heavy scents around your new baby, it can hamper your ability to bond.
 And baby isn’t the only one thrown off-balance by strong smells – you are, too.

 A woman’s heightened sense of smell is essential for bonding with baby, but it also has more utilitarian biological purposes.
 For millennia, it has helped new mothers protect themselves and their babies from spoiled food or other environmental dangers

 While parents should absolutely be concerned about fragrance, smells are not inherently bad.
 They are an important part of bonding, brain development, and baby’s exploration of the world.